Best Areas for Startups in Cape Town

 Strong student population supports internships and junior hiring.

 Startups in health tech, edtech, and biotech will find the area well suited to their needs.
 There are also co-working spaces and smaller commercial units that support lean operations.
+The area’s proximity to the University of Cape Town and Groote Schuur Hospital helps create a strong talent pipeline for businesses operating in knowledge-based industries.
+Black River Park has emerged as one of the most significant commercial precincts in the area.

 4. Century City